PushkarDeshmukh21/Image-Captioning-AI/README.md

    creating sequences of words and numerical representations.

 **Model Architecture**
-The model integrates a CNN (encoder) and an RNN (decoder) to generate captions.
+I] The model integrates a CNN (encoder) and an RNN (decoder) to generate captions.
-Components:
+II] Components:
-o Encoder: The VGG16 model extracts visual features from images. o Decoder: An LSTM-based RNN generates textual sequences from the encoded features. o Combine image features and text embeddings as inputs to the decoder.
+      1. Encoder: The VGG16 model extracts visual features from images.
+      2. Decoder: An LSTM-based RNN generates textual sequences from the encoded features.
+      3. Combine image features and text embeddings as inputs to the decoder.